-The General Partner shall ensure that each partner of the General Partner (which, for purposes of this Section 14.7.3, shall include each indirect owner of any such partner) who is entitled to receive any portion of Carried Interest shall have entered into an undertaking in favor of the Fund and for the benefit of the Limited Partners pursuant to which, in the event the General Partner is obligated to make a contribution to the Fund pursuant to Section 14.7.1, such partner of the General Partner shall be obligated[, on a joint and several basis,] to pay directly to the Fund its pro rata share of such contribution amount (based on amounts received as Carried Interest) to the extent the General Partner has insufficient funds or has otherwise failed to meet its obligation under Section 14.7.1.
+The General Partner shall ensure that each partner of the General Partner (which, for purposes of this Section 14.7.4, shall include each indirect owner of any such partner) who is entitled to receive any portion of Carried Interest shall have entered into an undertaking in favor of the Fund and for the benefit of the Limited Partners pursuant to which, in the event the General Partner is obligated to make a contribution to the Fund pursuant to Section 14.7.1 or Section 14.7.2, such partner of the General Partner shall be obligated[, on a joint and several basis,] to pay directly to the Fund its pro rata share of such contribution amount (based on amounts received as Carried Interest) to the extent the General Partner has insufficient funds or has otherwise failed to meet its obligations under Section 14.7.1 or Section 14.7.2.
 The Fund and the Limited Partners shall be direct and third-party beneficiaries, respectively, of and entitled to enforce such undertaking.
-Any contributions made to the Fund pursuant to this Section 14.7.3 shall be distributed to the Limited Partners pursuant to Section 14.7.1.
+Any contributions made to the Fund pursuant to this Section 14.7.4 shall be distributed to the Limited Partners pursuant to Section 14.7.1 or Section 14.7.2, as applicable.

 The obligations of the General Partner and the Fund pursuant to this Section 14.7 (Clawback) shall survive (i) the removal and replacement of the General Partner and the Fund Manager pursuant to Article 10 (Removal of the General Partner; Termination of the Fund), and (ii) the dissolution and liquidation of the Fund, and shall at all times apply to any former General Partner with respect to the distributions to which it is entitled.
 For the avoidance of doubt, for the purposes of this Section 14.7 (Clawback) reference to the “General Partner” shall be interpreted to include any former General Partner.